 Fee caps on personal loans below $5,000 mean costs are easy to calculate.
-You’ll pay a maximum 20% of the original loan amount in set up fees.
-Then you’ll be charged a maximum of 4% on each repayment.
+You’ll pay a maximum of $400 in set up fees.
+Then you’ll be charged a maximum of 48% per year in monthly fees.
 In addition to fee caps, a ‘debt spiral cap’ also protects consumers against excessive default and late payment fees.
-Regulations dictate that you will only ever have to pay back 200% of the original loan amount.
-That means, if you do experience difficulty during the loan repayment period, you won’t fall deep into debt.

 Will my lender want to know what the loan is for?